David Graham (golfer): Australian and Asian circuits 1968–1970

 Among the first tournaments Graham received media attention for was the 1968 Brisbane Water Tournament.
 In difficult conditions in the second round he moved into a tie for third.
 The third round was cancelled and in the final round Graham shot a 72 to finish solo fourth, four behind champion Bob Shaw.

-In February 1969, Graham's finished in a tie for third at the two-round $3,500 Amoco Open at Forbes, New South Wales, four back of champion Tony Mangan.
+In February 1969, Graham finished in a tie for third at the two-round $3,500 Amoco Open at Forbes, New South Wales, four back of champion Tony Mangan.

 Shortly thereafter, he moved onto the Asia Golf Circuit.
 In mid-March he finished joint second at the 1969 Malaysian Open, one behind champion Takaaki Kono.
 At this point he was in third place on the Asia Golf Circuit's Order of Merit.
 The following week at the Singapore Open he was one back of leaders Tomio Kamata of Japan and Guy Wolstenholme of England after three rounds.
 Graham made up one stroke on the leaders during the back nine to enter a playoff with them, but lost to Kamata on the third extra hole.

 After these two runner-ups finishes, Graham entered the next tournament, the Hong Kong Open, and shot two rounds of 69 to put him near the lead, but finished in a tie for 14th place.
 Graham cited his poor putting for his weak play.
 At that point Graham said his goal was to qualify for the Alcan Open, a limited-field tournament on the PGA Tour to be held in September in the United States.
 The 1969 Asia Golf Circuit finished in April with Graham tied forth on the Order of Merit.

 In June 1969 he played a two-round tournament for a $1,650 purse in Goolwa, South Australia at South Lakes Golf Course.
 He shot a final round 70 to defeat John Lister by one stroke.

 As of August 1969, Graham had qualified for the Alcan Open in Portland, Oregon.
 He finished 22nd among the 24 players in the field, 23 shots behind champion Billy Casper.

 Shortly thereafter, he returned to Australia.
 In October he played the City of Sydney Open and finished fourth.
 Later in the month he played the Australian Open.
 He shot a second round 69 to move into a tie for fifth, behind Guy Wolstenholme, Bruce Devlin, Peter Thomson, and Gary Player.
 However, he was not near the lead as the tournament concluded.
 In November he played the North Coast Open in Coffs Harbour, New South Wales.
 He finished in solo second place, three back of champion Tony Mangan.
 In December he played the Caltex Tournament at Paraparaumu Links Golf Course in Wellington, New Zealand, and finished in a tie for fourteenth.